DeFiCh/handbook/src/guides/guide_changi.md

 >
 > `RUST_LOG=debug defid -changi --daemon`

 Once the node is running it should start syncing.
-The process of syncing can take up to a cuple of hours depending on your machione so just be patient.
+The process of syncing can take up to a couple of hours depending on your machine so just be patient.

 To check if the node is synced you can open a new terminal, run the following command and check if the fields `blocks` and `headers` are equal: